- Node.js as backend technology

 From the various libraries available to error handling, there are some different areas to consider when determining the best platform for you.
 Still, ultimately, it is all about figuring out which option best aligns with your goals and needs for your project.

 Node.js and Python are both used for the backend of web development.
 However, Node.js is only focused on the backend, while Python is a general-purpose language.
 Hence, developers can use it for many domains and tasks.
-Node.js is fast, lightweight, and offers comprehensive JS development.
-At the same time, Python provides a simple structure, extensive AI and ML libraries, and an active developer community.
+Node.js is fast, lightweight, and offers a comprehensive JS development process.
+At the same time, Python provides a simple structure and extensive AI and ML libraries complemented by the biggest developers community in the world.

 When should you use Node.js as backend technology?